 Since this strategy involves advertisers risking so much on such a small audience, it’s a depth versus breadth approach to marketing.
 Not only does it require a significant investment of time and resources, but it also presents a legitimate risk.
 They must be entirely confident they’ve chosen the right accounts to target, and that their content will be valuable to those accounts.

-(For an in-depth look at the ins and outs, and how precise targeting can increase your ROI, register for our webinar with RollWorks):
+(For an in-depth look at the ins and outs, and how precise targeting can increase your ROI, watch the replay of our webinar with RollWorks).

 Benefits of account-based advertising